ldematte/HostedPumpkin/README.md

 Proof-Of-Concept (POC) for the submission, compilation and execution of C# code snippets.

-The solution is composed by the following sub-project:
+The solution is composed by the following sub-projects:

 - The main project is a unmanaged C++ project, which hosts the CLR using the Hosting API.
 The Host uses two helper assemblies:
  - a custom [AppDomainManager](https://msdn.microsoft.com/en-us/library/system.appdomainmanager(v=vs.110).aspx) (project _SimpleHostRuntime_)